Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Modeling fracture propagation in brittle solid with meso-scale heterogeneity

 where $V_0$ and $G_0$ follow the same definition of $V$ and $G$, but they are computed from the homogeneous configuration.
 Self-evidently, a smaller value of $\tilde{V}$ and a larger value of $\tilde{G}$ indicate a better toughening outcome than that from the homogeneous configuration: lower crack speed and higher fracture energy dissipation rate.
-We report and discuss our results in the following sections.